semenko/celfie-simplified/README.md

 An opinionated rework of the CelFiE project (original repository [here](https://github.com/christacaggiano/celfie)).
 Note that this project simply reworks CelFiE to make it more Pythonic / reproducible and accept standard (.bed) inputs.

 The goal of this code is to predict fractional tissue abundance from a mixed population of cells, using cell free methylation data.
-You likely need to build your own reference matrix, detailed below, though the original is available for reference.
+You likely need to build your own reference matrix (here called a "TIM" matrix, detailed below) though the original is available for reference.

 ## Usage